Thursday, April 13, 2017

 Emma: I can’t think of a “strange” question.
 Everyone has been pretty awesome and supportive.

 Emma: I say I’m “a work in progress.”
 I’m happy with the results so far, but I’m still hopeful for additional feminizing effects.
-I haven’t decided on FFS yet… we’ll see how the next year or so goes.
+I haven’t decided on FFS yet… We’ll see how the next year or so goes.

 Emma: Wow… how much space do you have?
 LOL.
 I look up to pioneers and community leaders such as Caroline Cossey, Lucy Hicks Anderson, Marsha P. Johnson, the Wachowski sisters, Janet Mock, Jen Richards, Laverne Cox, Dr. Marcy Bowers, Sarah McBride, Angelica Ross, Laura Jane Grace, Kyle Broadus, Jillian Weiss, and Chase Strangio… to list just a few!